The Search for Small Business Growth Continues

 - Personnel Resources

-My most significant finding came from the Churchill & Lewis paper where they present the fact that both owner and company factors are critical to a business’ growth.
-This wasn’t a new revelation, but instead a validation of something we have always promoted at DE, Inc., that ownership must make changes in themselves in order for their business to grow (see the posts Are You Holding Back Your Business? and The Barrier to Achieving Success).
+My most significant finding came from the Churchill & Lewis paper where they present the fact that both leadership and management factors are critical to a business’ growth.
+This wasn’t a new revelation for me.
+Instead it provided validation to something we have always promoted at DE, Inc., that an owner must make changes in themselves in order for their business to grow (see the posts Are You Holding Back Your Business? and The Barrier to Achieving Success).
 This is why our tagline is “Personal Growth, Business Leadership, Life Success.”
-By committing to focus on your small business growth, you must first commit to growth within yourself both personally and professional.
+By committing to focus on your business growth, you must first commit to growth within yourself both personally and professional.
 Then and only then are your ability to grow your business not just left to chance.